 |Disabled Workers||On average, disabled workers will receive $2,616, a $209 increase from 2022.|

 |Disabled Worker + Spouse + Children||A disabled worker with a spouse and one or more children will receive an average benefit of $1,483, an increase of $119.|

 Increased Maximum Taxable Earnings

 However, the tax only applies to income up to a certain maximum amount.
 This number, called the Social Security wage base, often rises each year with inflation.
-The maximum taxable earnings in 2018 was $128,000; it will increase $4,500, to $132,900, in 2019.
-The tax rate will remain the same at 6.20%.
+The maximum taxable earnings for 2023 will be $160,200, which is up from $147,000 in 2022.

 Increased Full Retirement Age